nbeddows/meen-i8080-arcade/README.md

 5. Change directory to space-invaders `cd space-invaders`.
 6. Run Space Invaders: `./run-space-invaders.sh`.<br>

+#### Building a binary package

+A standalone binary package can be built via CPack that can be distributed and installed.

+- `cpack --config build\CPackConfig.cmake`

+This will build a package using the default generator.
+The underlying package generator used to build the package must be installed otherwise this command will fail.

+NOTE: the `-G` option can be specifed to overwrite the default cpack generator.

+- `cpack --config build\CPackConfig.cmake -G ZIP`

+This will build a binary package using the zip utility.

+Run `cpack --help` for a list available generators.

 ### Configuration

 A configuration file is provided in json format which supports the following options: